dduan/duan.ca/articles/2020/09/09/free-c-strings.md

 }
 ```

-`storege` in this solution is an private implementation detail. `content` is
+`storage` in this solution is an private implementation detail. `content` is
 the primary access to the content of the string.
 And finally, this type
 interops with C APIs correctly and efficiently because of the extra `NUL` we put
 at the end of `storage`.